CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 #### OPS.1.2.3.M17 Verifying Media Before Shipping [User] (CI)

 Before sending a data carrier, it must be checked to see if the desired information - and only this information - can be reconstructed from the data medium.
 This is to be controlled both with documents as well as with electronic data carriers.
 Letters and other analog media should also be re-examined prior to shipping to see if they are complete and contain no additional information that should not be shared.
-This is especially important if, for reasons of confidentiality, parts of transactions, such as attributions, may not be transmitted to third parties.
+This is especially important if, for reasons of confidentiality, parts of processes such as attribution of names may not be transmitted to third parties.
 For this purpose, this partial information z.
 B. be made unrecognizable by blackening.
 However, as blackened information can often be made readable again without much effort, it is better to remove it altogether from the events, eg. By deleting them in a copy of the source file before printing.
 Depending on the protection requirements of the information, there are various methods for this:

-* Documents should be structured as much as possible so that non-public content can be easily separated, e.g. By only appearing in an attachment.
+* Documents should be structured where possible so that non-public content can be easily separated, e.g. By only appearing in an attachment.
 The attachment should then be available electronically in a separate file classified as confidential.
 * If the documents are already in a form that does not allow for a clean separation of confidentiality, sensitive content must be removed prior to disclosure.
 A basic problem is to identify and carefully remove all sensitive information.
 Since this often does not work in practice, it should be avoided if possible to pass on such documents "defused".
 If this is necessary anyway, all critical information must be removed and the security levels of the affected documents redefined.
 In any case, before releasing the documents, a renewed approval process must be carried out.
 * For paper documents, sensitive information is often blacked out.
 This is to be done in the following steps:

 + First, on a paper copy, all critical information must be carefully and sufficiently blackened.
 + Then these blackened documents are copied.
-+ After that it is checked if the blackened passages on the copy are actually not readable.
++ Afterwards it will be checked if the blackened passages on the copy are actually not readable anymore.
 + If this is assured and the release has been granted, the copy can be shared.
 The blackened original may under no circumstances be published, as blackened passages on the original can often be made easily readable again.

 * In order to remove confidential information in electronic documents, the passages requiring protection must first be replaced by other symbols and then blackened.
 For this purpose, strings of fixed length should be used, for example "XXXXXXXXXX", so that the original meaning can no longer be guessed.
-Before distribution, the files should be checked to see if they contain any residual information, such as: Eg previous revision statuses (see also OPS.1.2.3.M9 Removal of Remaining Information in Files prior to Redistribution [User]).
+Before distribution, the files should be checked to see if they contain any residual information, such as: Eg previous revision statuses (see also OPS.1.2.3.M9 Elimination of residual information in files before forwarding [user]).
 Electronic data carriers must be physically erased before further use if other data was previously stored on them (see OPS.1.2.3.M8 Physical deletion of data carriers before and after use).

 The correct transmission can be checked on electronic data carriers by using a program that compares the original with the transmitted file character by character.